Table of content

 Stelo is a biosensor that does not require a prescription, is available over-the-counter, and lasts for up to 15 days.
 The Dexcom G7 requires a prescription and lasts for up to 10 days, with a 12-hour grace period.
 With that said, Stelo may sound more beneficial; nonetheless, remember that the pros come with cons, and to understand all the positives and negatives of both glucose sensors, let’s dive into Stelo vs Dexcom G7.

-Stelo and Dexcom G7 Comparison
+Dexcom Stelo vs G7 Comparison

 Among the major differences between Dexcom G7 and Stelo are the eligibility criteria, availability, accuracy, alerts (especially the low glucose alerts), and AID compatibility.